laws-africa/slaw/README.md

 Slaw can dynamically load your custom Treetop grammars.
 When called with ``--grammar xy``, Slaw tries to require `slaw/grammars/xy/act` and instantiate the parser class ``Slaw::Grammars::XY::ActParser``.
+Slaw always uses the rule `act` as the root of the parser.

 You can create your own grammar by creating a gem that provides these files and classes.